AuDHD Symptoms: When ADHD and Autism Co-occurs

 Difficulties with Organization

 Organizing tasks and activities can be a hurdle for individuals with AuDHD.
-They may face challenges with planning, time management, and keeping track of belongings, leading to missed deadlines, lost items, and cluttered environments.
+They may face significant challenges with planning, time management, and keeping track of belongings, leading to missed deadlines, lost items, and cluttered environments.

 Attention to Detail